Modular multiplicative inverse: Integers modulo m

+where $+$ and $\,\!\cdot$ on the left denote addition and multiplication of congruence classes modulo m.
 These operations are well-defined, meaning that the end result does not depend on the choices of representatives that were made to obtain the result.

-The m congruence classes with these two defined operations form a ring, called the ring of integers modulo m.
+The m congruence classes with these two defined operations form a commutative ring, called the ring of integers modulo m.
 There are several notations used for these algebraic objects, most often $\mathbb{Z}/m\mathbb{Z}$ or $\mathbb{Z}/m$, but several elementary texts and application areas use a simplified notation $\mathbb{Z}_m$ when confusion with other algebraic objects is unlikely.

 The congruence classes of the integers modulo m were traditionally known as residue classes modulo m, reflecting the fact that all the elements of a congruence class have the same remainder (i.e., "residue") upon being divided by m.
 Any set of m integers selected so that each comes from a different congruence class modulo m is called a complete system of residues modulo m.
 The division algorithm shows that the set of integers, {0, 1, 2, ..., m − 1} form a complete system of residues modulo m, known as the least residue system modulo m.
 In working with arithmetic problems it is sometimes more convenient to work with a complete system of residues and use the language of congruences while at other times the point of view of the congruence classes of the ring $\mathbb{Z}/m\mathbb{Z}$ is more useful.

 Multiplicative group of integers modulo m

-Not every element of a complete residue system modulo m has a modular multiplicative inverse, for instance, zero never does.
+Not every element of a complete residue system modulo m has a modular multiplicative inverse, for instance, zero does not have one if m > 1.
 After removing the elements of a complete residue system that are not relatively prime to m, what is left is called a reduced residue system, all of whose elements have modular multiplicative inverses.
 The number of elements in a reduced residue system is $\phi(m)$, where $\phi$ is the Euler totient function, i.e., the number of positive integers less than m that are relatively prime to m.

 In a general ring with unity not every element has a multiplicative inverse and those that do are called units.
 As the product of two units is a unit, the units of a ring form a group, the group of units of the ring and often denoted by R^{×} if R is the name of the ring.
 The group of units of the ring of integers modulo m is called the multiplicative group of integers modulo m, and it is isomorphic to a reduced residue system.
 In particular, it has order (size), $\phi(m)$.

 In the case that m is a prime, say p, then $\phi(p) = p-1$ and all the non-zero elements of $\mathbb{Z}/p\mathbb{Z}$ have multiplicative inverses, thus $\mathbb{Z}/p\mathbb{Z}$ is a finite field.
 In this case, the multiplicative group of integers modulo p form a cyclic group of order p − 1.